Htukkanthein Temple

+History

 The temple enshrining the statues of Buddha was built in 1571 by King Min Phalaung.
 It is located on a small hill a stone's throw away from the Shite-thaung Temple.
 At the centre of the temple is a dome topped with a mushroom shaped crown or hti, surrounded by four smaller stupas at the corners.
 At the facade base of the central dome is a square window designed in such a manner that, at dawn, the sun's rays shine directly onto the main Buddha image inside the central vault.
 At the west side of the temple is a small meditation chamber, accessible only via the main temple.

+Architecture

 The temple is constructed of brick and stone.

 The Htukkanthein has three chambers, rotating clockwise inwards.
 The entire temple has a total of 180 Buddha images in niches (179 smaller ones along the corridors, and 1 at the central vaulted chamber).
 On each side of the niches are sculpted male and a female figures said to represent the donors who made the construction of the temple possible.

+Inspiration

 The temple has been claimed to be an inspiration of the ruins founded in Sanhok map of the mobile game PUBG.